Chengdu Metro: Lines under construction

-Long Term Planning
+Phase 5

+The Chengdu Metro Phase 5 construction plan (2024-2029) was announced in 2023.

+Long-term planning

 In December 2020, Chengdu Municipal Bureau of Planning and Natural Resources announced the long-term planning including Lines 1-33, D1-D6 and S1-S19.

 Fares

-Single Ride Card
+Single ride card

 Single Ride Card is an IC card for one trip.
-Riders can purchase it through attendants in station's Service Centers or use ticket-vending machines.
+Riders can buy it through attendants in station's Service Centers or use ticket-vending machines.
 One ticket allows only one rider in with validity of the same day.
 If riders have not used the Single Ride Card, they may refund it at the same day at the same station.

 From its opening until 1 June 2017, Chengdu Metro used a fare system based on station counts.
 With a 2-hour grace period in the subway system.
 In October 2016, Chengdu Metro held public meeting for price changing issues and set new pricing plans.

-From 2 June 2017, Chengdu Metro starts new fare system based on distance.
+Since 2 June 2017, Chengdu Metro has used a new fare system based on distance.

 Reloadable IC cards

 The Tianfutong Pass is a reloadable IC Card accepted by the Chengdu Metro.
 Normal Tianfutong Passes provide 10% discounts.
 Student Tianfutong Passes provide 50% discounts.
 Senior Tianfutong Passes have special discounts depending on time of use.
 Additionally, passengers can pay for single rides directly using Debit IC cards offered by participating banks.